-The next step in the process of deriving an annual indexation rate is to model a line of best fit against the time series of cost ratios (or equivalently, against the time series of costs per weighted separation).
-This line of best fit is used to estimate the projected annual inflation factor, s, shown in Figure 8.
+The next step in the process of deriving an annual indexation rate is to model a line of best fit against the time series of scaling factors (or equivalently, against costs per weighted separation).
+This line of best fit is used to estimate the projected annual inflation factor, s, which was shown in Figure 8.

-Given that the inflation factor, s, being modelled is an annual growth rate (that is, $s \approx s{x+1} / s_x$) as opposed to an arithmetic change each year (that is, $s{x+1} - s_x$), the line of best fit is taken to have an exponential form.
+Given that the annual inflation factor, s, being modelled is an annual growth rate (that is, $s \approx s{x+1} / s_x$) as opposed to an arithmetic change each year (that is, $s{x+1} - s_x$), the line of best fit is taken to have an exponential form.
 In other words, an exponential form is chosen because exponential functions Ae^{Bx} have the characteristic that their annual growth rate is constant:

-$$Ae^{B(x+1)}/Ae^{Bx} = e^B = constant$$
+$Ae^{B(x+1)} / Ae^{Bx} = e^{B} = constant$

-The exponential line of best fit is also modelled so that it passes through the 2020-21 observation to ensure that the resulting annual scaling factor applies to the 2020-21 cost ratio of 1.000 (or equivalently, to the 2020-21 reference cost of \$5,492).
+The exponential line of best fit is also modelled so that it passes through the 2021-22 observation to ensure that the resulting annual scaling factor applies to the 2021-22 scaling factor of 1.000 (or equivalently, to the 2021-22 reference cost of \$5,668).

 The time series and associated exponential line of best fit are shown in Figure 9.
-The two equations displayed in Figure 9 represent the exponential line expressed in terms of the cost ratio time series and the cost per weighted separation time series.
+The two equations displayed in Figure 9 represent the exponential line expressed in terms of the scaling factors time series (with a coefficient of one) and the cost per weighted separation time series.